First Pitch: Cardinals get rare opportunity to face southpaw in third matchup with Milwaukee

 After taking advantage of a break in the Brewers pitch staff to win game two of the four-game series, the Cardinals will once again have to overcome a strong starting arm from the Brew Crew in breakout pitcher Erik Lauer.
-In response, Adam Wainwright will take to the mound for the second consecutive time without his legendary battery mate and will instead have a rookie pitch caller backstopping his effort.
+In response, Adam Wainwright will take to the mound for the second consecutive time without his legendary battery mate and will instead have the young backup Andrew Knizner backstopping his effort.

+This will be just the second time Wainwright and Knizner have been paired this season.
+In their one previous outing Wainwright went 6 ⅓ innings allowing four earned runs and striking out five.

 The Cardinals have been excellent against left-handed pitching this year, ranking fourth in major league baseball in batting average and ninth in slugging.
 While the Cardinals have rarely faced lefties — they're 29th in Major League Baseball in plate appearances against southpaws — they have taken advantage when they've faced them.